-Will the fashion in the Gossip Girl reboot still be iconic?
+The fashion in the Gossip Girl reboot will be a main character in its own right.

 One thing you can definitely count on when it comes to GG is fashion inspiration.
 From the looks of it, the reboot will take as much care with wardrobe as the highly influential original did.
 In an interview, Lind described her experience working with costume designer Eric Daman as "such a trip," saying, "You go into your fittings and you just feel like you’re six years old, playing dress-up every day."
 (One of her outfits costs $25,000.)
 But Alexander also said that the clothes, while fabulous, will be true to each character.
 "There's a trademark style for everyone," she said.
 "It's not just cool fashion.
 It's something that reflects who the characters are."

 Social media will play a major role, too.